HackYourFuture/Node.js/README.md

 Every week you'll be reading about various backend concepts and then have homework that will help you practice what you've learned.
 Each week's homework consists of 2 parts:

 1. Doing exercises to practice with the concepts
-2. Building on a mini full-stack application, called **HackYourTemperature**
+2. Building a mini full-stack application, called **HackYourTemperature**

 Here's how it will [look](https://quiet-sea-26203.herokuapp.com/).
 It might not look like much, but a lot is happening on the backend.